 An Act to ratify an agreement between the State and Alcoa of Australia Limited by which certain existing agreements are varied, to amend the Alumina Refinery Agreement Act 1961 2, the Alumina Refinery (Pinjarra) Agreement Act 1969 2 and the Alumina Refinery (Wagerup) Agreement and Acts Amendment Act 1978 2, and for related purposes.

+Part IA — Preliminary

+[Heading inserted: No. 19 of 2010 s.
+43(2).]

 1. Short title

 This Act may be cited as the Alumina Refinery Agreements (Alcoa) Amendment Act 1987 1.